Ipetumodu: Geography

 Ipetumodu is located in Yorubaland in western Nigeria.
 It is located in the high forest also called rain forest.
-The annual rainfall is estimated to be between 130 and 150 centimeters annually and humidity of over 80%.
+The annual rainfall is estimated to be between 130 and 150 cm annually and humidity of over 80%.
 This high humidity and long rainy season support the cultivation of perennial cash crops such as cocoa and kolanut tree.
 Although the town is now fairly urbanized the hinterland west and east of the town center is home to cocoa, oil palm, and kolanut plantations which are usually owned by private individuals from the town.

 Ipetumodu is the headquarters of the Ife North local government of Osun State Nigeria.
-The city is about 218 kilometers from Lagos, the commercial capital of Nigeria.
+The city is about 218 km from Lagos, the commercial capital of Nigeria.
 It shares a boundary with Ile-Ife which is the spiritual headquarters of the Yoruba people, Yakooyo, Asipa, Akinlalu, Gbongan and Ode-Omu.